DFCMK/Blog/README.md

 * [webencodings==0.5.1](https://pypi.org/project/webencodings/) - Is a Python package that provides utilities for working with web-related text encodings, such as converting between character encodings commonly used on the web, like HTML entities, to Unicode and vice versa.
 * [Werkzeug](https://pypi.org/project/Werkzeug/) - Werkzeug is a comprehensive WSGI web application library.
 It began as a simple collection of various utilities for WSGI applications and has become one of the most advanced WSGI utility libraries.
 * [whitenoise==5.3.0](https://pypi.org/project/whitenoise/) - With a couple of lines of config WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
 (Especially useful on Heroku, OpenShift and other PaaS providers.)
+* [flake8](https://pypi.org/project/flake8/) - Flake8 is a Python tool that combines linting, static analysis, and style checking to help enforce coding standards and identify potential errors in Python code.
+* [mccabe](https://pypi.org/project/mccabe/) - This module provides a plugin for flake8, the Python code checker.
+* [pycodestyle](https://pypi.org/project/pycodestyle/) - pycodestyle is a tool to check your Python code against some of the style conventions in PEP 8.
+* [pyflakes](https://pypi.org/project/pyflakes/) - A simple program which checks Python source files for errors.

 # Testing